Kwintenvdb/StreamCritic/README.md

 **Note:** requires an API key from [OMDb API](http://www.omdbapi.com/).
 Get a personal API key and place it in a JSON file under the `lib` folder.
 The file needs a single property named `key`.

-Install Typescript and Webpack
+Install Typescript and Webpack:

 `npm i --g typescript webpack webpack-cli`

-Run the build script
+Run the build script:

 `npm run build`

+The build script will produce a single bundjed JS file and `manifest.json` which can be loaded as a Chrome extension.

 Load as an unpacked extension in Chrome during development.